 But the previous generation item is usually almost as capable and orders of magnitude less expensive.

-For example, an iPhone 12 is $699 this year while you can find an iPhone X for closer to $400.
-Their capability is almost identical for an average joe, and you’ll save $300.
+For example, an iPhone 13 is $1,100 this year while you can find an iPhone X for closer to $549.
+So unless you’ll actually use “Hollywood in your pocket” save $551 by not being the newest thing.

 The newest hot item usually isn’t worth the price you’re paying for it.